http://Ellingtonweb.Ca

 |

 Since "The Duke - Where and When" is very large, I moved some material to supporting webpages.
-This one is about the OTHER Cotton Club orchestra This webpage was created and is maintained by David Palmquist, with considerable input from fellow researchers Last updated 2022-09-13 & 2024-02-25 |
+This page is about the FIRST Cotton Club orchestra David Palmquist Originated 2022-09-13 Updates

 Newspaper ads, announcements and reports in 1928 from various locations outside New York named the Cotton Club Orchestra, the Original Cotton Club Orchestra, and the New York Cotton Club Orchestra.